GoogleChrome/developer.chrome.com/site/en/docs/webstore/update/index.md

 ### Partial rollout {: #partial-rollout }

-If your item has a large user base, its distribution tab will include a **Percentage rollout** option to restrict the update to just a fraction of the user base:
+If your item has a large user base (over 10,000), its distribution tab will include a **Percentage rollout** option to restrict the update to just a fraction of the user base:

 {% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/oZxWW5oMsh7fUSzwvRNp.png",